DeanLeong/cors-setup/README.md

 ## Setup before the Setup

 In this repo, we've included a rails app.
 Lets start in that directory. `cd` into the `dog_app` directory.
+We will need to run `bundle install`.
 We will also need to run `rails db:setup` to get going.

 ## The Gem Package